 To enroll in a debt management program, you would meet with a credit counselor and share information about your finances.
 The credit counselor then creates a plan in which you makes one monthly payment, which the program divides and distributes to your various creditors.
 The program may negotiate on your behalf to secure better interest rates or other terms.
 This is a good option for single parents who have enough income to continue making payments and who are willing to comply with the conditions of the program, such as not opening any new credit cards.

-Whichever option a single parent chooses to pursue, meeting with a nonprofit credit counselor is always a good idea.
+Whichever option a single parent chooses to pursue, talking with a non-profit credit counselor is always a good idea.
 Besides discussing debt relief and setting up a debt management plan, if appropriate, a credit counselor can assist you in budgeting for a family with a single income and can advise you on avoiding excessive debt in the future.